pullashradha/Pig-Dice/README.md

 ## Specifications

-The program should ... | Example Input | Example Output
+The program should... | Example Input | Example Output
 ----- | ----- | -----
 If the dice rolls 1 the turn score becomes 0 | Dice: 5, Turn Score: 5 | Dice: 1, Turn Score: 0
 If the dice rolls 1 it becomes the next player's turn | Dice: 5, Turn Score: 5, Player1 | Dice: 1, Turn Score: 0, "It's the next player's turn!"